-We’re proud to host the first Experiments on Linguistic Meaning (ELM*) Conference at Penn (or virtually, depending on what’s possible in the fall) from September 18-20, 2020.
+We were proud to host the first Experiments on Linguistic Meaning (ELM*) Conference Online, from September 16-18, 2020.

 (Psychology and Linguistics, UCSD )